The VU Automatic External Defibrillator (AED) Program

 Purchase an AED for your Department

 Start-up costs for a new AED unit, including the unit itself and associated costs such as signage and installation, are approximately $2,500, plus additional annual costs.
 The purchasing department is responsible for all initial and ongoing costs associated with their AED units.

-If your department is interested in purchasing an AED, contact the AED Coordinator, Jessamyn Davis, by phone at 615-981-4600 or by email at firstname.lastname@example.org.
+If your department is interested in purchasing an AED, contact the AED Coordinator, Jessamyn Davis, by email at firstname.lastname@example.org.
 After determining your needs, the AED Coordinator will work with your department and Vanderbilt's AED management company (Premedics) to complete the order process.
 All AED purchases must be approved by the AED Coordinator.